City buyer path · Dubai · Private-client + family-office hub

 Three patterns that recur in the Dubai-private-client register.

 The second pattern is the DACH or EU private-client group reusing home-market private-bank materials.
 The Swiss, Liechtenstein, or Luxembourg group has the private-client shape correct.
 The vocabulary is wrong.
 Bank-secrecy-era language and home-market trust conventions do not match the DIFC private-client register, which sits closer to a Common Law family-office surface than to a Continental private-bank surface.
-The materials read as a transplant rather than as a Dubai-native file.
+The materials land as a transplant rather than as a Dubai-native file.

-The technical rules the city reader applies.
+The technical rules the city buyer pather applies.

-The Dubai Read.
+The Dubai Evaluate.

 4. Name the DIFC counsel.
 The DIFC-seated counsel is named in the materials.
 The DIFC Courts are referenced where dispute language appears.
 ADGM language is removed from the Dubai-side file.